kobi-2/kobi-2/README.md

 ### Hi there 👋
-I am...nevermind...I do CS, Development, try to learn ML, DL, and umm stuffs :)
+I am...nevermind, that's boring...I do CS, Development, try to learn ML, DL, and umm stuffs :)
 <!--
 **kobi-2/kobi-2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->